Amplitude-Developer-Docs/amplitude-dev-center/docs/data/browser.md

 !!!note
     By default, the Itly SDK will automatically load and initialize your analytics providers' libraries using each library's official installation instructions.

     However, if the Itly SDK detects that your analytics provider's library has already been loaded (typically by checking whether it's available on `window`), it will skip loading and initializing it and will simply reuse it.
-This means your can easily and safely add Iteratively to your existing codebase without any other changes; Iteratively will run side-by-side with your existing instrumentation.
+This means your can easily and safely add Amplitude Data to your existing codebase without any other changes; Amplitude Data will run side-by-side with your existing instrumentation.

 ### Identify

 Call `identify()` to identify a user in your application and associate all future events with their identity, or to set their traits.

-Just as Iteratively creates types for events and their properties (and validates them at runtime), Iteratively creates types for user traits (and validates them at runtime).
+Just as Amplitude Data creates types for events and their properties (and validates them at runtime), Amplitude Data creates types for user traits (and validates them at runtime).

 The `identify()` function accepts an optional `userId`, optional `traits`, and optional `options`.